hansonrobotics/HEAD/src/vision/cmt_tracker/Readme.md

     while in the system.
 * Incoprate a threshold of two to three frames for the tracker to readjust as the turnover rate is pretty much high.
+* Where are the saved images in HEAD repository?